 To successfully identify these top competitors, use these approaches:

 - Buyer persona: choose the competitors with the same buyer persona as you have.
 It helps you focus on the market gap.

 Guide your social media analysis by a set of goals.
-It helps you steer your analysis to the right direction and get meaningful information at the end of the day.
-Here are some ideas for your social media goals:
+It helps you steer your social media competitive analysis in the right direction and get meaningful information at the end of the day that you can include in your social media competitive analysis template.

 - Improve the content strategy